bup/bup/note/main.md

 May require attention
 ---------------------

-* The minimum Python version has been raised from 3.7 to 3.8.
+* The minimum Python version has been raised from 3.7 to 3.8, and the sqlite3 module is now required (to support `--rewrite/--repair`).

 * Versions of `bup` at or after 0.25 and before 0.30.1 might (rarely) drop metadata entries for non-directories.
 That makes the metadata